prataprc/prataprc.github.io.v1/_contents/dual-monitors.rst

 If the purpose of the Video Card is only to provide dual monitor support then, I would suggest a basic model from Nvidia, 8400 GS.
-But these days Nvidia is promoting lots of high perfromance computing on it GPU and being a programmer it is only natural to buy one which supports CUDA.
+But these days Nvidia is promoting lots of high performance computing on it GPU and being a programmer it is only natural to buy one which supports CUDA.
 In any case, the driver support from Nvidia is amazing.
 And that brings us to installing the driver for our new Graphics Card.